BODMAS Questions That Will Test Your Primary School Pupils

 The question now reads 36 + 4 – 18.
 Addition and subtraction can be done in any order: if we did the addition first (36 + 4 = 40) and solved the calculation from left to right, then 40 – 18 = 22.
 If we did the subtraction first (4 = 18 = -14) and then the addition, then 36 + -14 = 22.

-Primary pupils aren’t introduced to the order of operations until their Year 6 maths lessons.
+Primary pupils start learning about order of operations in Year 6 maths lessons.
 The National Curriculum states that in the number (addition, subtraction, multiplication and division) unit, Year 6 pupils “should be taught to use their knowledge of the order of operations to carry out calculations involving the four operations”.
 In the non-statutory guidance, the NC suggests that “pupils explore the order of operations using brackets; for example, 2 + 1 x 3 = 5 and (2 + 1) x 3 = 9.”

-Year 5 number (multiplication and division): recognise and use square numbers and cube numbers, and the notation for squared (2) and cubed (3)
+This builds on previous learning from Year 5 number (multiplication and division): to recognise and use square numbers and cube numbers, and the notation for squared (2) and cubed (3).

 BODMAS questions Year 6